joegeorge022/cseb/readme.md

 ## 🙏 Special Thanks

 - Our amazing faculty at SJCET
 - Our mentors and advisors
 - Every CSE-B member who contributed

 ---

-Made with 💖 by CSE-B SJCET | © 2025 All Rights Reserved.
+Made with 💖 by CSE-B SJCET